 A warehouse is a building that stores products for stocking, packing, and shipping preparation.
 Warehouses are central locations that manage both inbound and outbound products.
-Maintaining a warehouse is crucial for any business that sells physical goods.
+Maintaining a warehouse is crucial for any business that sells physical goods or receives products from a wholesale marketplace.
 As a business’s sales grow, the need for physical space to maintain and package items grows, too.

 Depending on a company’s needs or preferences, multiple service providers may handle separate warehouse-related tasks.
 There are different types of warehouses for different businesses, but every warehouse provides secure storage for products.